eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 4. Extract the contents of the downloaded .7z file to any folder on your system.
 	-> Not sure what this means?
 Perform the following steps:
 &emsp;&emsp;1.
 Create a folder on your Desktop or in your Documents folder and name it "TrenchBroom".
 &emsp;&emsp;2.
 Open the .7z file, select every file within, and drag them to the TrenchBroom folder you created.
-That's it!
-Your installation is now complete!
-&emsp;&emsp;**Note**: *If you're unable to open the 7z file, it's possible you forgot to download 7zip or WinRAR (seen in the Prerequisite section above).* If you're not sure which, grab 7zip for simplicity sake.
+&emsp;**Note**: *If you're unable to open the 7z file, it's possible you forgot to download 7zip or WinRAR (seen in the Prerequisite section above).* If you're not sure which, grab 7zip for simplicity sake.

 ## Section 2 - Find your Quake 2 Steam folder location <a name = "section2"></a>
 We'll need to copy some files starting in Section 3.
 Locate your Quake 2 installation file path using the steps below.
 If you already know your Quake 2 installation file path, then skip to Section 3.